baloise/design-system/packages/components/src/stories/development/guides/installation/installation_angular.md

 If you do not have an Angular app yet create one with the [Angular CLI](https://angular.io/guide/setup-local).

-Before we can add the Baloise Design System to your angular application we need to setup the basics.

 > **Recommendations**
 >
+> - We recommend to use **SCSS** as stylesheet format.
+> - We recommend to use the package [@ngx-translate](https://github.com/ngx-translate/core) for the translations.
 > - We recommend to install our [utility libraries](https://github.com/baloise/web-app-utils) for validations and pipes.
-> - We recommend to use the package [@ngx-translate](https://github.com/ngx-translate/core) for the translations.

 ### Deep import config